wilsaj/flask-admin-old/docs/index.rst

 Using Flask blueprints makes customizing the admin interface really easy.
 Flask-Admin comes with a default set of templates and static files.
 You can customize as much of the interface as you'd like by just overriding any files you'd like to change.
-To do this, just create them in the templates and/or static directories of your app.
+Just create your own version of the files in the templates and/or static directories of your app.
 Refer to the documentation on Flask blueprints for more.
-There is also an example of this in `examples/authentication/view_decorator.py`
+There is also an example of this in the `view decorator example`_.

 Custom Forms